typefacedesign/document-driven-typedesign/ux/userjourneys.md

 * Chris visits testmyfont.com for the first time
 * Chris is asked to create a Font Family to get started
 * Chris types in a name
-* Chris clicks the "Save" button
+* Chris clicks the "Save Family" button
 * Chris is shown his dashboard
 * Chris is shown a confirmation message
-* Chris is asked to upload 1 or more Font to the Font Family
+* Chris is asked to add Fonts to the Font Family

 ### Create a new Font Family (Existing User)

 * Chris visits testmyfont.com
 * Chris is viewing the dashboard
-* Chris clicks on the "Add Font Family" button
+* Chris clicks on the "Add Family" button
 * Chris is shown a form
 * Chris is asked to give his new Font Family a unique name
 * Chris types in a new name
 	* If the name is already being used, the "Save" button is disabled, with a tooltip that asks Chris to choose another name
-* Chris clicks the "Save" button
+* Chris clicks the "Save Family" button
 * Chris is shown a confirmation message
+* Chris is shown a button to Undo this, for 30 seconds
-* Chris is asked to upload 1 or more Font to the Font Family
+* Chris is asked to add Fonts to the Font Family

 ### Renaming an existing Font Family